12:00am - 1:00am

 Is Black Music

 The world's first and longest running alternative Black music radio show, hosted by Art Terry.
+To honour the centennial of Malcolm X's birthday this week, we feature the piece titled A Malcolm X Sandwich, performed by Art Terry, BGBGB, JT Taylor and Blanca Regina.
 For more information visit www.artterry.co.uk.
 [Repeats Saturday 11pm.]